stc-community/nin/README.md

 # Nin Framework

-Nin is a framework for [nostr-relayer](https://github.com/fiatjaf/relayer)
+Nin is a client framework for [nostr-relayer](https://github.com/fiatjaf/relayer)